SilkRose/Pony/stories/whispers-and-wishes/whispers-and-wishes.md

 "Oh, about what?"

+*About you.*

 I find her hand and hold it.
 "About what I wish for…"

 Pinkie holds my hand in return.
 "OOO, what do you wish for?
 I'll tell you what I wish for if you tell me yours!"

-"Deal.
-Can you go first?"
+I hesitate for a moment, but relent.
+"Deal… can you go first?"

 "Sure.
 I wish for your wish to come true!
 And for all my friends to be happy!"

 I try to speak, but don't know what to say.
 All that comes out in a squeak.

-"Are you alright?
+Pinkie asks in concern, "Are you alright?
 You're squeezing my hand a lot all of a sudden."

 "I… I'm… I'm sorry."

+Her voice softens.
 "It's okay.
 We can talk about something else."

 "Like what?"